TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 allow a large project to turn off the auto-enable of optional SE packages in a given TriBITS repository to provide more detailed control of what gets used from a given TriBITS repository.
-This, for example, is used in the CASL VERA project to mange some of its extra repositories and packages to further reduce the number of packages that get auto-enabled.
+This, for example, is used in the CASL VERA project to manage some of its extra repositories and packages to further reduce the number of packages that get auto-enabled.

 ..
 ToDo: We should likely change this so that only tests and example don't get